willymcallister/willymcallister.github.io/_articles/standard-electrical-units.md

 ## Watt

-The **watt** is the unit of power.
-Power is the rate of energy transferred or consumed per unit of time; equivalently, power is the rate of doing work.
-In standard-speak, the watt is the power which in one second gives rise to energy of 1 joule.
+The *watt* is the unit of power.
+Power is the rate of energy transferred or consumed in a certain amount of time; or, you can say power is the rate of doing work.
+In standard-speak, $1\,\text{watt}$ is the amount of power which, in one second, gives rise to an energy of $1\,\text{joule}$.

 $1 \,\text{watt} = 1 \,\text{joule}/\,\text{second}$

+This is a real physics-y definition of the watt.
+When we talk about power in electrical systems, we can express watts as the product of current and voltage.

+$1 \,\text{watt} = 1 \,\text{ampere} \times 1\,\text{volt}$

 ## Volt

-The **volt**  is the unit of electric potential difference—electric potential difference is also known as **voltage**.
+The *volt*  is the unit of electric potential difference—electric potential difference is also known as *voltage*.
 The size of 1 volt is officially defined as the potential difference between two points of a wire carrying a current of 1 ampere when the power dissipated in the wire is 1 watt.

 $1 \,\text{volt} = 1\,\text{watt} / \text{ampere}$